|

-PAPER TYPES
+PAPER TYPES |

-Machine Finished Paper Machine Finished is an uncoated mechanical printing paper, often referred to as Improved Newsprint.
+Machine Finished is an uncoated mechanical printing paper, often referred to as Improved Newsprint.
 Its main charactistic is its high bulk combined with a low weight.
 Most MF papers are 'tailormade' grades, which are characteristically light and have surfaces meeting particular requirements.

 Their information capacity (ie ability to show fine printed detail) is limited due to the ink-absorption of this grade.
 Due to the almost entirely mechanical fibre content, the MF will discolour when subject to sunlight.
 MF is intended for use in web-offset presses which do not have external ink-drying (coldset) equipment.
-There is, however, a growing demand for printing by heatset web-offset
+There is, however, a growing demand for printing by heatset web-offset. |

-Machine Finished Coated Paper Machine-finished coated is a mechanical paper featuring very high bulk.
+Machine-finished coated is a mechanical paper featuring very high bulk.
 This makes it ideal for printed products which require good rigidity.

 Its matt surface and high brightness factor make for very readable printed text.